developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/usage/index.md

 ## Overview

-CartScan was initially developed as way to simplify patient data collection by healthcare workers as they make their rounds through a facility.
+CartScan was initially developed to simplify patient data collection by healthcare workers as they make their rounds through a facility.
 This process often involves a computer wheeled from room to room on a cart, with the worker manually entering patient data using the keyboard.

-The CartScan solution provides the worker with a wireless scanner that collects the data from barcodes and sends the data via Bluetooth to the computer as keystrokes.
+The CartScan solution saves trips to the keyboard by sending collected data to the computer as keystrokes over Bluetooth.

-saving the worker time by eliminating trips to the keyboard, which is typically parked in the hallway outside the room.

-enables a Zebra device

-solution is intended to simplify the process of collecting data from a patient

- is delivered as part of the operating system on Zebra Android Lollipop devices and installed as an OS patch on some KitKat devices.
-Depending on the device, activation might be required to make Enterprise Keyboard available to users.
-Zebra's keyboard also can be set as the default input method, if desired.
-This section covers manual activation of Enterprise Keyboard and the steps for setting it as the default input device.
-For advanced settings, such as language selection and scan-tab configuration, please see the [Customize section](../settings).

 Enterprise Keyboard 1.1 (and higher) can be activated and configured: